 - All apartments and staff areas are equipped with soap and/or alcohol-based hand gel, and these are professionally cleaned regularly

 - Protect others from getting sick.
 When coughing or sneezing, cover your mouth and nose with flexed elbow or tissue.
 Throw the tissue away immediately in a closed bin.
 Limit hand to mouth contact

 - Use protective equipment when needed.
-The Operational teams have been issued with gloves, face masks and aprons.
+The Operational teams have been issued with disposable gloves, face masks and aprons.
 We recommend using face masks in all public areas of our properties and offices.